 For language, activities encourage oral self-expression, answering and asking questions, following oral directions and conversations.
 Reading and writing skills are also included, such as listening to stories and participating in story time discussions, understanding of print concepts, beginning knowledge of the alphabet, phonic concepts, the use of emerging reading skills to make meaning from print, and writing letters and words.
 Activities are provided in a fun and creative manner both in large and small group settings.

 Teacher-child interactions communicate acceptance, respect, and trust with each child as well as respect for basic group expectations.
-Postive guidance strategies are utilized to encourage respect, care, and social responsibility for each other.
+Positive guidance strategies are utilized to encourage respect, care, and social responsibility for each other.
 We stress the importance of positive interactions and the appreciation of one another.